I belong to a lot of Old Fart forums, (Yes, I am one) and a lot of them ask if they will get a ‘relief check’ like others.

 They say every nation is just nine meals from a revolution, but as we see today, you can close everything but “essentials”, and people get on without much fuss.
 It is needs that drive inflation, not wants.
 There is no reason to believe that we’re in any danger of running out of things we need at least for the foreseeable future.

-The point is, wants aren’t infinite, if they were, no one would save tens and hundreds of billions of dollars, they would use their money to acquire unlimited wants.
+The point is, wants aren’t infinite, if they were, no one would save tens and hundreds of millions or billions of dollars, they would use their money to acquire unlimited wants.

 The reality is, once a person gets to multi-billion dollar level, the “want” simply becomes about obtaining power, not driving demand though the purchase of real goods.